ustaxcourt/case-management-rfq/README.md

 ### How to respond

-The purpose of posting this draft of the RFQ is to solicit feedback from any interested parties, including vendors of software development services.
-It is our preference to receive feedback in the form of changes proposed as [pull requests](https://github.com/ustaxcourt/case-management-rfp/pulls), or by [opening an new issue](https://github.com/ustaxcourt/case-management-rfp/issues).
-In this way, feedback can be seen and discussed by anybody, instead of being available only to the Court.
-But for those who are uncomfortable with using GitHub, or are unable to do so, we also accept comments via email at clerk@ustaxcourt.gov.
-Please note that all e-mailed questions will also be publicly posted to this repository's [issues list](https://github.com/ustaxcourt/case-management-rfp/issues).
+Submissions must be sent by email to [clerk@ustaxcourt.gov](mailto:clerk@ustaxcourt.gov) on or before 5:00 p.m.
+EDT on Friday, August 24, 2018.

-Note that we are _not_ seeking proposals at this time.
+Questions about this RFQ may be submitted by email to [*clerk@ustaxcourt.gov*](mailto:clerk@ustaxcourt.gov), or by [opening an issue on this repository](/ustaxcourt/case-management-rfq/issues/).
+All inquiries must be received by the Court or posted on GitHub on or before 5:00 p.m.
+EDT on Friday, August 17, 2018.
+Please note that all e-mailed questions will also be publicly posted to this repository's issues list.

 ### Contract Term